LFerrariIt/scaleGMRF/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`scaleGMRF` is an R package that provides useful functions to standardize Gaussian Markov Random Fields (GMRF) effects in Latent Gaussian Models (LGM).
+`scaleGMRF` is an R package that provides useful functions to standardize Gaussian Markov Random Fields (GMRF) effects in Latent Gaussian Models (LGM) as proposed by  [Ferrari & Ventrucci (2025)](https://arxiv.org/abs/2501.16057).

 Standardizing GMRF effects guarantees that their variance parameters match their intuitive interpretation, defined as the variance